 As illustrated in Figure 21, when comparing the percentages of overall agreement on the self-efficacy perception of ET-CG from the ex-ante to the post-intervention questionnaire, there is no significant difference in the ability to "deal with administrative and bureaucratic issues" (100%), "use teaching techniques" (96%), "developing/using supporting materials in teaching" (96%), and "socially and culturally integrate into the school environment/culture by themselves" (96%), which are high, and in "working with parents/guardians" (71%), which is low.
 On the other hand, there is a slight increase in perception of NT-CG self-efficacy related to the ability to "use ICT devices and tools in the classroom" (from 84% to 92%), "deal with students with diverse needs and backgrounds" (from 92% to 96%), and a significant increase in the ability to "deal with administrative and bureaucratic issues" (from 59% to 75%).
-In the ability to "evaluate and give feedback to students" (from 96% to 92%), there is a notable change, which can be associated with the increased perception of NT-CG after benefiting from mentoring.
+In the ability to "evaluate and give feedback to students" (from 100% to 88%), "work with other stakeholders" (from 83% to 75%), and "cooperate with other teachers" (from 96% to 92%), there is a notable change, which can be associated with the increased perception of NT-CG after benefiting from mentoring.